You don’t want to meet an emergency services worker by accident, do you? Thought so.

 The message was reinforced with a series of radio and television interviews on national, regional, metropolitan and community stations.

 The campaign worked well on social media, as the numbers show, and also on radio and TV – Johannesburg’s Radio 702, for example, interviewed members of the Road Action Squad and an RAF representative during a prime-time session lasting an hour.

 The Road Action Squad also helped with the RAF’s internal campaign, participating in quiz show-style staff activations.

 It was a pity that the road death toll was not reduced over the festive season but, as with so many things, it all starts with the message – and that was certainly transmitted and received.

-Update: Our RAF #AlwaysRemember campaign has been shortlisted as a finalist in the Marketing Achievement Awards.
-The awards ceremony takes place from 26 to 27 June at Sun City.
+Update: Our RAF #AlwaysRemember campaign was shortlisted as a finalist in the Marketing Achievement Awards.